timothygebhard/hsr4hci/README.md

 ## 🪐 Data sets

 To run any experiments or reproduce our results, you will first need to [download](https://doi.org/10.17617/3.LACYPN) or create some data sets in the right format.
-Please check out the [README file in the *datasets* directory](https://github.com/timothygebhard/hsr4hci/tree/master/datasets) for more detailed information on how to do this.
+Please check out [the documentation](https://hsr4hci.readthedocs.io/en/latest/general/datasets.html) for more detailed information on how to do this.

 ## 🧪 (Re)-running our experiments

 All of our experiments can be found in the `experiments` directory, where we keep [another README](https://github.com/timothygebhard/hsr4hci/tree/master/experiments) with more instructions for how to replicate our results.
 A good starting point if you are just getting started could the to run the demo experiment that we have prepared in the [*demo* directory](https://github.com/timothygebhard/hsr4hci/tree/master/experiments/demo).

 ## 🐭 Tests